SCHIEHALLION MUNRO. 03 May 2013. Schiaparelli-Mrs Faulty. Owner-Tennant, Lynch, Sharpe And Boston.

 Shiehallion Munro made his novice chase debut at Catterick in November, over two miles and three furlongs, comfortably beating a good quality looking field by six lengths.
 He was sent to Doncaster in December under a penalty, but found the Dan Skelton trained Knight In Dubai had too much pace for him, but once Joe Colliver could see he wasn't going to win, he very wisely looked after the horse up the run in, but still finished a clear second.
 His next run was at Newcastle in January 2020, when he had to show guts to win by a neck, when dropped back to two miles, a trip which would prove to be on the short side for him.His final start before lock-down was back at Catterick 18 days later, when stepping up to an extended two miles and three furlongs, and running in his first handicap chase off a very generous looking mark of 131, he won easily by three and a half lengths.

-Now as a fully fledged handicap chaser, and with a more realistic mark of 140, Shiehallion Munro made his seasonal debut in the prestigious Bobby Renton at Wetherby in October, he would have probably finished in the places if not for being hampered by a loose horse on the run in, but that run would have been needed.We saw the best yet from him, back at Wetherby a month later, when he finished second in Class 3 company, off a mark of 139, confirming that there is a big win in him somewhere down the line.His latest run was a strange affair at Musselburgh on New Years Day over an extended two and a half miles, after leading early, he appeared not to be able to sustain the pace. and dropped back towards the rear, but as stamina came in to play he picked up well, to run on for a creditable second in that Class 2 event.
+Now as a fully fledged handicap chaser, and with a more realistic mark of 140, Shiehallion Munro made his seasonal debut in the prestigious Bobby Renton at Wetherby in October, he would have probably finished in the places if not for being hampered by a loose horse on the run in, but that run would have been needed.We saw the best yet from him, back at Wetherby a month later, when he finished second in Class 3 company, off a mark of 139, confirming that there is a big win in him somewhere down the line.His next run was a strange affair at Musselburgh on New Years Day 2021 over an extended two and a half miles, after leading early, he appeared not to be able to sustain the pace. and dropped back towards the rear, but as stamina came in to play he picked up well, to run on for a creditable second in that Class 2 event.
+His final start of that season was in April in Listed company at Ayr where he put in a rare below par run when finishing last of the six runners, but tests later showed he wasn't 100% on the day, and that run is best overlooked.
+At this stage of his career it appears that he needs around two and a half miles on a good surface preferably.
+TO BE CONTINUED.